The existence of a transverse universal knot: Description with graphs

 \end{proof}

 So far, we have proven that graph $G_m$ has a lot of properties.
 We are going to need those properties to prove our main theorem.
 However, we need to prove some other properties.
-But those properties will be more closely related to the branch covering represented by $G_m$ than to $G_m$ in self.
+But those properties will be more closely related to the branch covering represented by $G_m$ than to $G_m$ itself.